 If you still want to try to give fate that extra push, your concern will be to get your partner’s sperm as close to your cervix as possible in order to facilitate the sperm cells’ journey.

 The good old missionary position achieves this very well, as it allows for deep penetration.
 So does rear entry, or “doggy style”.

-For variation, you can lie on your back with your pelvis at the edge of the bed (or another piece of furniture), while your partner stands or kneels in front of you.
+For variation, the woman can lie on her back with her pelvis at the edge of the bed (or another piece of furniture), while the man stands or kneels in front of her.

 Using lubricants when you are trying to conceive

 Traditional lubricants can damage sperm and should be avoided when you are trying to conceive.
 Traditional lubricants have the wrong pH (acidity) and ion (“salt”) levels for normal sperm function, and some of them contain chemicals that are toxic to sperm.
 Baby oil and saliva are not sperm-friendly either.

 So what are your alternatives?

 Raw egg white from normal chicken eggs is very similar to your own fertile cervical mucus in consistency and composition, and can be used safely when you are trying to conceive.

 Regular kitchen-quality canola oil is another natural alternative that does not have any measurable impact on sperm.

 Unfortunately, both these natural lubricants are rather messy and may stain your sheets.